8 largest islands in the world

 Madagascar is the largest island in Africa, located in the Indian Ocean.
 The island is separated from the African mainland by the Mozambique Channel.
 It is the fourth largest island in the world.

 It has a tropical climate.
 The subtropical climate is dominated in the south in a small area.
 The length of the island is 1,600 km, and the width is more than 600 km.
 Its area is 587,713 km².
-The island belongs to a state of the same name.
+Known as one of the most beautiful islands in the world Madagascar belongs to a state of the same name.
 The capital of Madagascar is Antananarivo.
 The highest point of the island is the extinct volcano Maromokotro, with 2,876m height.
 The summit is located on the Tsaratanana range and is located north of the island.
 The Anjafy Plateau covers the central part of the island.
 The island descends to the east.
 The height of the five peaks here is 2600 meters.

 The island is rich with minerals such as iron, copper, and gold.
 The plains are swamped.
 Despite its proximity to Africa, it has rich flora and fauna.
 5% of the world's creatures can be seen on the island, and 80% of these creatures are endemic.
 The most well-known of these are lemurs.
 Madagascar is called a small mainland because of its wide variety of endemic species.